 Mikah said, "I'll get back to you in a couple of minutes." and Inger said, "OK.
 I was figuring you might just want to go to the concert and ignore the guys.
 I think you'd much rather enjoy a concert than hear what they have to say." with an evil look on her face.
 Mikah said, "You might be right.
 But I have a feeling I'm going to have to deal with this before going out."
 Knowing she'd likely regret the answer, Inger asked, "Do you want me to come down with you?"
 Surprising her, Mikah said "No", but got an evil look on her face as she asked if she could borrow Ms. Vik's shock cane?
 Surprised at the request, and certain she didn't want to know any more, Inger asked, "Really?"
 Mikah replied, "Yeah, if you don't mind.
 It couldn't hurt."
 Nodding, Inger said, "It's in my stateroom", as she got up to get the cane.

-Once Inger taught Mikah how to use the cane, Mikah thanked her before going down to engineering.
+After Inger got the cane and taught Mikah how to use it, Mikah thanked her before going down to engineering.
 Inger told Mikah she was likely to be calling a port taxi soon, to head out to the concert.
 Mikah said she might still join the administrator, if she had time and, asked where the concert was?
-At the same time, Inger told her to just leave the cane in her stateroom once she was done with it.
+At the same time, Inger told her to just leave the cane in her stateroom when she was done with it.
 Inger bounced the concert info from her Ident to Mikah's, and told the Knight she was headed to station offices to grab a free ticket.
 So Mikah should comm her to grab two if she decided to come.